Monarchy of New Zealand: Royal symbols

 References to the monarchy are commonplace in public life in New Zealand and represent one of the most recognisable ways the head of state is incorporated into New Zealand's national identity.
 Royal symbols may specifically distinguish institutions that derive their authority from the Crown (such as parliament), establishments with royal associations, or merely be ways of expressing loyal or patriotic sentiment.

 The main symbol of the monarchy is the sovereign—Queen Elizabeth II, as of 2023, is still depicted on all coins, the twenty-dollar banknote, and postage stamps such as the Queen Elizabeth II definitive stamp.
 There are references to St Edward's Crown, on New Zealand's coat of arms, on various medals, and awards.
 These latter cases reflect the monarch's place as the formal head of the New Zealand royal honours system.
-As such, only he can approve the creation of an honour, which he does as requested by the New Zealand Government.
+As such, only he can approve the creation of an honour, which he does on the advice of the prime minister.
 Though the monarch himself formally appoints members to the various orders, the governor-general administers most other responsibilities relating to New Zealand honours on the sovereign's behalf (such as investitures).

 Similar to coats of arms, flags are utilised to represent royal authority.
 A personal flag for use by the Queen in New Zealand was adopted in 1962.
 It features the shield design of the New Zealand coat of arms in the form of an oblong or square.
 Superimposed in the centre is a dark blue roundel bearing an initial 'E' surmounted by a crown, all within a gold chaplet of roses.
 The current monarch, King Charles III, has not adopted a personal flag for New Zealand.

 Music and song are utilised in various ways as reminders and identifiers of the sovereign.
 New Zealand inherited the anthem "God Save the King" (or, alternatively, "God Save the Queen") from Britain.
 It remains one of the two national anthems, along with "God Defend New Zealand", but has been generally restricted to official occasions where the monarch, a member of the royal family, or the governor-general is in attendance for a particular purpose.
 The right to declare a song a national anthem currently rests with the sovereign.

 As in other Commonwealth realms, the King's Birthday is a public holiday and, in New Zealand, is observed on the first Monday in June (not on the date of the monarch's actual birth).
 Celebrations are mainly official, including the Birthday Honours list and military ceremonies.